Five community members are running for three seats on the South Orange-Maplewood Board of Education this year.

 We asked each of the five candidates to respond individually to each question.
 We asked them to limit each answer to 500 words or less.
 We are publishing each response in full and unedited.

-The fourth and final question is about the governance and functionality of the Board of Education itself.
+The third question is about evaluating the performance of the superintendent of schools.

 Read all of Village Green’s election coverage here.

 One of the BOE’s main jobs is to set goals for and evaluate the Superintendent.
 As a BOE member, what are your expectations for the performance of the Superintendent?
 In what specific areas do you believe that Dr. Taylor has met or exceeded expectations, and in what specific areas do you believe he has not met expectations?
 What goals would you like to see put in place for the Supt. to reach or be evaluated on?

 It’s impossible to properly evaluate the Superintendent since I’m not a current BOE member.
 And while I don’t see what goes on behind-the-scenes, I don’t see evidence that the Board is holding him accountable.
 What I can give is my perspective as a community member, and one that has been watching the Board and District very closely over the past few years.

 I’ll start with our teachers and staff, the lifeline to our schools.
 One of the 2021-22 District Goals spoke to staff recruitment, retention and development.
 I’ve heard from teachers in the community that morale is extremely low, that they feel as if they don’t have a voice in any critical decisions being made.
 Let’s also not forget that students felt the repercussions of the stalled contract negotiations, contributing to low morale and leading to teachers leaving for nearby districts for better pay (source).
 We started off the current school year with almost 40 teacher/staff vacancies; I personally was disappointed to see that staff retention isn’t a 2022-23 District Goal.
 There’s still a lot of work to be done.
 We need to be doing a better job of ensuring our staff feels respected and valued by the central office.